api-platform/docs/core/extensions.md

 ## Custom Doctrine ORM Extension

-Custom extensions must implement the `ApiPlatform\Core\Bridge\Doctrine\Orm\Extension\QueryCollectionExtensionInterface` and / or the `ApiPlatform\Core\Bridge\Doctrine\Orm\Extension\QueryItemExtensionInterface` interfaces, to be run when querying for a collection of items and when querying for an item respectively.
+Custom extensions must implement the `ApiPlatform\Doctrine\Orm\Extension\QueryCollectionExtensionInterface` and / or the `ApiPlatform\Doctrine\Orm\Extension\QueryItemExtensionInterface` interfaces, to be run when querying for a collection of items and when querying for an item respectively.

-If you use [custom data providers](data-providers.md), they must support extensions and be aware of active extensions to work properly.
+If you use [custom state providers](state-providers.md), they must support extensions and be aware of active extensions to work properly.

 ### Example